SeedV/font-to-3d-models/README.md

                         The start (inclusive) of a Unicode code range. (default: 33) -e END_CHAR_CODE, --end_char_code END_CHAR_CODE
-                        The end (inclusive) of a Unicode code range. (default: 126) --glyph_size GLYPH_SIZE
+                        The end (inclusive) of a Unicode code range. (default: 126) -b, --batch_output    Whether to export models to a batch file. (default: False) --glyph_size GLYPH_SIZE
                         The size of the generated 3D glyph. (default: 1.0) --extrude EXTRUDE     The extrude of the 3D model. (default: 0.02)